infr/falldetector-public/thesis.md

 - How to create a fall detection system to monitor home care patients?
 	- How to create a software that detects falling
 		- How to detect humans and track them
-		- How to detect falling or collapsing
+		- How to detect problems
 		- Can it be done with just one camera or is more needed?
 	- How to keep the system unit cost low (< 200€)
 	- How to handle the privacy?